tombaker1/EdenDisease/README.md

 **Running in the browser**
 ======================
 There is a restriction for browsers that the application must be run from the same server as Eden is running in.
-The application should be in the Eden source tree.
+It is easiest to run the application within the Eden source tree.

 1. Go to the 'static' subdirectory of the Eden source.
 ```cd path-to-server-source/web2py/applications/eden/static```